 A Dermatologist’s Guide to Safe Fun in the Sun

-A: There is really no difference between infant/child and adult sunscreens.
-Chemical free sunscreens can be used at all ages.
-Sometimes sunscreens labelled for babies have chemicals in them and perfumes.
-Don’t rely on the designation of “baby” to choose your sunscreen.
-Look on the label for the active ingredients and make sure there is no perfume or PABA for all ages.
+As for everyone else, there really is no difference between child and adult sunscreens.
+Chemical-free sunscreens can and should be used at all ages.
+Look on the label for the active ingredients and make sure there is no perfume or PABA.
 For adults, chemical sunscreens are good alternatives that are not as thick and more cosmetically elegant.
-Chemical containing sunscreens work on everyone but are not recommended for children or infants.
+Chemical-containing sunscreens work on everyone but are not recommended for children or infants.

 Q: What is the best SPF to look for when you are buying sunscreen?